 Overhead Crane Training is a Heavy Equipment Entry Level Skills Training course required for anyone who will be operating an overhead crane on the worksite.
 A 10th grade education is required, and other prerequisites may also include WHMIS training and Standard First Aid.

-An overhead crane is metal device set high above a worksite that utilises a hoist-and-pulley system to lift and move materials.
+An overhead crane is metal device set high above a worksite that utilizes a hoist-and-pulley system to lift and move materials.
 Frayed or broken hoisting ropes, overweight loads, or improperly secured loads can lead to loads falling and cause problems ranging from lost merchandise to personal injury.
 Operators should understand different types of rigging, how to estimate and measure loads and how to spot and avoid potential worksite hazards.

 This 1-Day course will cover Federal and Provincial Overhead Crane Regulations, Safety Tips, proper operating procedures for hoisting and rigging, pre-trip inspection and workplace awareness while using an overhead crane.